 You can embed your Power BI tiles inside your PowerApps App OR using the PowerApps custom visual you can embed your PowerApps App inside your Power BI dashboard.

-This means that you can display your data insights in the Dashboard and allow your viewers to take direct action using the App (Think of an inventory dashboard with an embedded ordering App).
+For example, this means that you can display your data insights in the Dashboard.
+Allowing your viewers to take direct action using the App (Think of an inventory dashboard with an embedded ordering App).
 You can also pass data from Power BI to your Apps!

 - Create data-driven alerts for your Power BI dashboard gauges, KPIs and cards then build flows that act based on your alerts – send emails, trigger an alert in Teams, create a Task in Outlook.

 - The number of flows you can create to update you Power BI data sources is only limited by your imagination and the 200+ Flow connectors.